 Choosing the right wedding photographer is more than just picking the first person who fits your ideal allocated photography budget.
 You will need smart with your investment.
 Do some digging and take more than one meeting.
 If you have a wedding planner that has a list of preferred vendors, awesome!
-That is the beauty of having hiring one for your wedding day.
+That is the beauty of having to hire one for your wedding day.
 Most of that time searching vendors is already saved.
-If you are going at this planning bit with just you and partner, these tips can be kind of universal for most vendors you hire for a once-in-a-lifetime event.
+If you are going at this planning bit with just you and your partner, these tips can be kind of universal for most vendors you hire for a once-in-a-lifetime event.
 So I’ll try to keep it short.

 Below I’ve listed a few tips for finding your perfect match:

 Will this investment be eating up a big portion of the total?

 Budgeting is a big part of planning.
 Maybe you need an NDA that adds more to that cost.
 What packages are offered, and were they referred to you by a friend or planner?